jaburt/Plex-Backup-Script-FreeNAS/README.md

 There are four variables at the beginning of the script which you will need to complete to personalise the script for your FreeNAS Server:

-Plex Media Server database folders (plexMSDatabase), the Jail name (plexMSJailName), location where you want your backup saved (backupLocation), and your email address (email).
+The Jail name (plexMSJailName), location where you want your backup saved (backupLocation), and your email address (email).

-This script is for the Plex Pass version of Plex Media Server, if you are not a Plex Pass user, then you need to edit lines 28 and
+This script is for the Plex Pass version of Plex Media Server, if you are not a Plex Pass user, then you follo the instructions in the script to change this (liunes 28-32).
-106 and deleted the the text: _plexpass